East Canary gecko: Description

 The East Canary gecko can grow to about 8 cm from the tip of its snout to its vent and has a tail of a similar length.
 It is a sturdy, plump gecko with a dorsally flattened head and body and short sideways projecting legs and resembles the Moorish gecko in general shape.
-The feet have suction pads all along the toes and these are widest at the tips.
+The feet have adhesive pads all along the toes and these are widest at the tips.
 There are strong claws on the third and fourth digit of each foot.
 The skin is fairly smooth with small tubercles which are often multi-keeled.
 The eyes have vertical pupils in bright light and are brown or golden.
 The body colour is quite variable, being generally greyish-brown with a paler, sometimes intermittent, stripe along the spine and darker transverse bars.
 The underside is paler and sometimes tinged yellow, especially near the vent.

 The East Canary gecko or Canary wall gecko is a species of lizard endemic to the eastern Canary Islands and often seen in Fuerteventura at night on outdoor walls and ceilings.
-They can grow to around 15 centimetres in length, and have suction pads all along the toes which are widest at the tips.